MattDevy/pg-k8s/README.md

 # PG-k8s
 Randomly testing out https://cloudnative-pg.io on local Kind set up.
-Were using two helm charts, one to install the operator and CRD (custom resource definitions) and the other to install a cluster.
+We're using two helm charts, one to install the operator and CRD (custom resource definitions) and the other to install a cluster.

 ## Getting started
 ### Install tooling